eliranKimi/similarweb/README.md

 ## Section 1 - Get requirment
 By default a server is chosen from the backend in a round-robin fashion like requested on section one.

-## Section 2 &3 -
+## Section 2 &3 -POST requirments
-POST requirments: Used the mirror module of nginx to mirror post requests In addition POST requests are automaticliy retried once failed.
+Used the mirror module of nginx to mirror post requests In addition POST requests are automaticliy retried once failed.

 Couldn't find a reference to the exponential backoff interval,